 Dehumidified cold recovery

-CCS3 means that the large HR battery is split into two LWTs.
+CCS3 means that the large HR battery is split into two coils.
 In the summer, in the drying mode, the glycol mixture circulates serially through the exchangers.
 In-between, the cooler is set to condensation dehumidification.
 The necessary additional heating is thus used for pre-cooling.
 The power requirement of the cooler is significantly reduced.
 The cooler is supplied by external refrigerating machines.
 Triple splitting with additional defroster.

 Air output systems

-On the exhaust air side, the water-glycol mixture is warmed as closely as possible to the exhaust air temperature.
+On the exhaust air side, the water-glycol mixture is warmed as close as possible to the exhaust air temperature.
 (Heat is removed from the exhaust air and transported to the supply air via the water-glycol mixture).

 Adiabatic cooling via exhaust air humidification.
 The following humidification systems are used for this: Contact humidifier for operating with soft water.
 Circulating water with automatic desalination.
 High-pressure vaporiser upstream.
 Operation with desalinised water.
 Sensible use with simultaneous supply air humidification in winter with the same pump.
 Connection of the recooling / humidification and control of the maximum exhaust air humidity.